-I have talked about my mid-life move to Nashville – no friends or family here, kids grown and gone.
+I have talked about my mid-life move to Nashville—no friends or family here, kids grown and gone.
 Arriving in town, I read everything I could get my hands on about happenings in our new city.
-I was searching for ways to meet people and create a sense of belonging.
-Now it is two years later – Mary Hance willingly agrees to meet with me, and I feel like I already know her.
-Unbeknownst to Mary, she was my very own personal ambassador for Nashville when we moved to town.
+I searched for ways to meet people and create a sense of belonging.
+Now it is two years later.
+Mary Hance agrees to meet with me, and I feel like I already know her.
+Unbeknownst to Mary, she was my ambassador for Nashville when we moved to town.

-Mary, with the moniker of Ms. Cheap, writes a regular column for the Tennessean, Nashville’s daily newspaper.
+With the moniker of Ms. Cheap, Mary writes a regular column for The Tennessean, Nashville’s daily newspaper.
 Speaking to her in person, or reading her articles, Mary’s love for her community comes shining through.
-Although the focus of her writing is on bargains and ways to save money around the city, her stories are filled with references to events and places and spaces associated with the deals.
+Although her writing focuses on bargains and ways to save money around the city, her stories reference events and places and spaces associated with the deals.
 As a new resident, reading and following Mary’s suggestions, I discovered art crawls and beautiful hikes and tulips blooming at Cheekwood.
-Through her column she directed me to craft fairs, yoga classes, wine sales, and free music shows.
+Through her column, she directed me to craft fairs, yoga classes, wine sales, and free music shows.

-Her Memphis accent is evident as she explains she broke into the newspaper business 42 years ago as a copy clerk.
+In her lovely Memphis accent, she explains she broke into the newspaper business 42 years ago as a copy clerk.
 With no internet and social media, it was a smaller world back then and a much quieter Nashville.
-“Not nearly as much going on around here as there is today,” Mary remarks.
+“Not nearly as much going on around here as there is today,” Mary says.
 Mary grew to cover “soft business stories in retail and hospitality.”
 She sometimes wrote about bargains, particularly around holiday time, and she realized the content resonated with readers.
-She adds, “I figured out everybody loves a sale, whether you are rich or poor.
+“I figured out everybody loves a sale, whether you are rich or poor.
 We all like to think we got more than our money’s worth.”

-Two decades later, this tennis-playing, beach-loving, consumer-saving aficionado tells me she never did struggle with content.
-She still has a lot more information than she can organize and present to her readers.
+Two decades later, this tennis-playing, beach-loving, consumer-saving aficionado tells me she never struggled with content.
+She still has more information than she can organize and present to her readers.
 In earlier times, Mary did all her research, fact-checking, and communication by telephone.
-The newspaper game is different now, and email, web links, internet, and Facebook all make her job easier in various ways.
-“Although I have a different beast to feed now,” she explains.
-She goes on to say since there is plentiful information now available to people, she must curate it and also market herself.
+The newspaper game is different now, and email, weblinks, the internet, and social media make her job easier.

-As she and a group of volunteers sort food into boxes at the Second Harvest Food Bank, Mary tells me she is very thankful the Tennessean allows her to use her platform to do good work in the community.
-Nine years ago she created Ms. Cheap’s Penny Drive to raise awareness of – and money for – hungry people in the area.
-During the collection period each year, November 1-January 31, she encourages readers to fill containers with extra change.
-No amount is too small, and every donation makes a big difference to the hungry children, families, and seniors in the city.
+As she and a group of volunteers sort food into boxes at the Second Harvest Food Bank, Mary tells me she is thankful The Tennessean allows her to use her platform to do good work in the community.
+Nine years ago, she created Ms. Cheap’s Penny Drive to raise awareness of—and money for—hungry people in the area.
+Each year, during the collection period, November 1-January 31, she encourages readers to fill containers with spare change.
+No amount is too small, and every donation makes a big difference to the city’s hungry children, families, and seniors.
 One of Mary’s favorite Penny Drive stories involves a classroom of students at a less prosperous school in the area.
 Their teacher challenged each pupil to bring in 20 pennies to donate to the cause.
-Ultimately raising $50, the students in her class were so very proud and happy to help others.
+Ultimately raising $50, the students in her class were proud and happy to help others.

-Mary especially enjoys interacting with and learning from her readers, and relishes speaking at schools and community groups several times a month.
-She is frequently recognized in the grocery store and laughs about people peering into her cart to see what she is buying.
-“Maybe some people think I must live on water and gruel,” she laughs out loud in her amiable, down to earth way.
-“My husband and I enjoy cooking with our wonderful children and grandchildren (I love love love being a grandmother), and I often splurge on something special for our meal,” she continues.
+Mary especially enjoys interacting with and learning from her readers.
+She speaks at schools and to community groups several times a month.
+She’s often recognized in the grocery store and laughs when shoppers peer into her cart to see what she is buying.
+“Maybe some people think I must live on water and gruel,” she laughs.
+“My husband and I enjoy cooking with our wonderful children and grandchildren (I love love love being a grandmother), and I often splurge on something special for our meal,” she says.